memgraph/docs/mage/query-modules/python/import-util.md

 ## Abstract

-Module for importing files to create a graph database.
+Module for importing data from different formats.

 | Trait               | Value                                                 |
 | ------------------- | ----------------------------------------------------- |